Polymer Clay Miniature Food Charms: Bowls, Fish, and Tiny Toppings

 Clean silhouettes make the details easier, not less creative.

-Round cutters are worth using for bowls and plate-like studs because they keep the base calm and consistent before the toppings go on.
+Round cutters are worth using for bowls and plate-like studs because they keep the base consistent before the toppings go on.
 For fish or pastry shapes, start from a traced or hand-cut shape and refine it before you add the layered parts.

 Many miniature food earrings are easier to bake flat and finish lightly.